 4 These hyperlinks are to examples of large co-operatives; see this federal archived list for more.
-In addition to CWCF, federations in the workplace are le Réseau COOP, the Quebec Forestry Co-op Federation, and the Quebec Paramedic Co-op Federation.
+In addition to CWCF, worker co-op federations are le Réseau COOP, Quebec Forestry Co-op Federation, and Quebec Paramedic Co-op Federation.

-- a) Invest in a dedicated long-term capital fund for the development of Worker Co-operatives, in CWCF's existing Tenacity Works Fund. (\$70 million for patient capital) - b) Invest in a granting pool to provide technical assistance to support prior business owners and the purchasers (employees and community members) as an effective business succession strategy. (\$19 million for technical assistance) - c) Provide funds to augment CWCF's Emergency Relief Fund for existing Worker Co-operatives. (\$9 million for advisory services by experts in our Network of Worker Co-operative Developers.) - d) Provide funds for the promotion of the program. (\$2 million to support promotional strategies).
+- a) Invest in a dedicated long-term capital fund for the conversion of other forms of enterprise to Worker Co-operatives, as well as the development and expansion of other Worker Co-operatives, in CWCF's existing Tenacity Works Fund. (\$70 million) - b) Invest in a granting pool for technical assistance to support business owners and the purchasers (employees and community members) as a business succession strategy. (\$19 million) - c) Provide funds for the promotion of the program. (\$2 million).

-The total investment from the Government of Canada would be \$100 million.
+The total investment from the Government of Canada would be \$91 million.
 This program would assist the Government to help Small and Medium-Sized Enterprises ("SMEs") survive, facilitated by local networks.
 Worker co-operatives have been successful in all regions of the country.
 All of the strengths of worker ownership outlined at the outset of this brief would become part of the DNA of SME's which transition to worker co-operatives.

 CWCF represents Worker Co-operatives across the country in both official languages.
-We have a proven track record, infrastructure ready to go, and can scale up as required.
+We have a proven track record, infrastructure ready to go, and can scale up or down as required.
+The full proposal can be found here.5 The Program could be rolled out on a pilot basis in one region.
+For example, if it were piloted in Atlantic Canada, with 6.5% of the Canadian population, the corresponding contribution from the Federal Government would be approximately \$5.9 million.